ShabnamAtf/ShabnamAtf/README.md

 👋 Hi, I’m @ShabnamAtf, an interdisciplinary researcher.

 🔍 I’m interested in uncovering hidden truths in data.

-💞️ I’m looking to collaborate on projects involving NLP, LLMs, and RAG (Retrieval-Augmented Generation).
+💞️ I’m looking to collaborate on projects involving NLP, LLMs, and RAG.

 📫 How to reach me: zahraatf2@gmail.com

 🔗 Connect with me on LinkedIn https://bit.ly/3XxRoov